ibm-cloud-docs/vpc/data-portability.md

 ### Exported data formats for virtual servers and custom images
 {: #data-portability-data-formats-virtual-servers}

-Virtual Servers for VPC supports the following data format and schema of the exported data, configuration, and application:
+Virtual Servers for VPC support the following data format and schema of the exported data, configuration, and application:

-When you export a custom image, whether it is created through image from a volume for a virtual server, or your own custom image, the image is exported in the format that you specify:
+When you export a custom image, whether it was created from a Block Storage for VPC volume, or was imported previously, the image is exported in the format that you specify:

 * VHD
-* QCOW2 (required when exporting an encrypted image)
+* QCOW2 (required when you're exporting an encrypted image)

 When you export configuration information for your virtual server, export the virtual server details in JSON format.

-Example command using the CLI, [ibmcloud is instance](/docs/vpc?topic=vpc-vpc-reference&interface=ui#instance-view):
+You can use the [`ibmcloud is instance`](/docs/vpc?topic=vpc-vpc-reference&interface=ui#instance-view) command to retrieve details of a specific instance and present them in JSON format.

 ```sh
 ibmcloud is instance INSTANCE [--output JSON]
 ```
 {: pre}

-Example request using the API, [get-instance](/apidocs/vpc/latest#get-instance):
+You can also make an API request to [retrieve an instance](/apidocs/vpc/latest#get-instance):

 ```sh
 curl -X GET \